RoadrunnerWMC/ndspy/docs/source/api/bmg.rst

         the *BMG* object will initially be empty.
     :type data: bytes

     :param id: The initial value for the :py:attr:`id` attribute.
+The *BMG* data itself might optionally specify its own ID; if it does, that value takes precedence and this parameter is ignored.

     .. py:attribute:: encoding